Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Study design

 Note that items (1) and (2) are taken from the \emph{procedural justice} construct of~\citet{colquitt2015measuring} and slightly rephrased to fit our case of AI-assisted decision-making.
-These items have been frequently used in other human-AI studies, e.g., \citep{binns2018s,schoeffer2021study,schlicker2021expect,marcinkowski2020implications}. \citet{colquitt2015measuring} propose up to eight measurement items for procedural justice in the organizational psychology context; however, several of these items are not applicable here.
+These items have been frequently used in other human-AI studies, e.g., \citep{binns2018s,schoeffer2021study,schlicker2021expect,marcinkowski2020implications}.
+Note that prior work has often measured fairness perceptions through single items only~\citep{starke2021fairness}. \citet{colquitt2015measuring} propose up to eight measurement items for procedural justice in the organizational psychology context; however, several of these items are not applicable here.
 Instead, we amend our questionnaires by a third item (3) that is more tailored to our experimental setup.
 Since item (3) is more explicit and we want to avoid priming, we ask (3) last and without possibility to modify responses for (1) and (2) retroactively.
-To obtain a single measure of fairness perceptions per participant, we eventually average ratings across the three items per participant; and we also confirm scale reliability in \S~\ref{sec:effects_proc_fairness}.
+To obtain a single measure of fairness perceptions per participant, we eventually average ratings across the three items per participant; and we also confirm scale reliability in \Cref{sec:effects_proc_fairness}.